ABI-Software/ABIBook/OpenCOR/index.rst

     OpenCOR-cli
     OpenCOR-gui

-The GUI version of OpenCOR relies on a :doc:`plugin approach <OpenCOR-pluginapproach>`:
+The GUI version of OpenCOR relies on a :ref:`plugin approach <OpenCOR-pluginapproach>`:

 .. toctree::
     :maxdepth: 1